-Immediately checked the goods delivered for completeness and damage in transit.
+Immediately checked the goods delivered for complete-

 Before installing the stove, check that all movable parts are working.
 Any defects before the installation of the stove must be reported.

 Transport is with a crate.
 The crate facilitates transport of the stove using a lifting truck or forklift.